pes18fan/notor/README.md

 By default, the binary will install to the path `/usr/local/bin`.
 To change that, change the final `sudo make install` command to `sudo make INSTALL=<path> install` where you replace `<path>` with the install path of your choice.

-## Uninstalling
+## Uninstallation

-If you installed the app using `make`, an uninstall script named `uninstall.sh` is created automatically.
+If you built and installed the app using `make`, an uninstall script named `uninstall.sh` is created automatically.
 You can simply run that script to uninstall notor, or run `sudo make uninstall` in the source directory, both will do the same thing.

 If you do not have the uninstall script, possibly due to installation without `make`, you can remove the binary named `notor` directly from the install path, and remove the hidden folder `.notor` in the home directory if you want to delete your notes and configuration as well.